 The RAAF's Sunderland force remained in Britain engaged in the Battle of the Atlantic although a small detachment was sent out to Australia.
 It was the very long-range Consolidated PBY Catalina twin-engined flying boat that gave the RAAF reach in to Japanese held waters with the 'BlackCats' conducting mining operations, and other aircraft providing AirSeaRescue capability.

 RAAF Long Range bombing operations were the almost exclusive province of the US Consolidated B24 Liberator based out of northern Australia across the Dutch East Indies, augmented by North American B25Medium Bombers in realtively small numbers.

 By the end of the war, the RAAF with elements spread across Britainand the SW Pacific, was the fourth largest airforce in the world.
-It was a momentary event though, becasue the scrappers torch was taken to its vast fleet of aircraft in very short order.
+It was a momentary event though, because the scrapper's torch was taken to its vast fleet of aircraft in very short order.